 In the Philippines, the average salary of licensed real estate brokers is Php 19,000, plus the commission.
-With real estate property buying and selling becoming a lucrative business at present time, it appears that the number of unlicensed real estate brokers and agents is ballooning in number.
+With real estate property buying and selling becoming a lucrative business at the present time, it appears that the number of unlicensed real estate brokers and agents is ballooning in number.

 There are three major reasons why sellers and buyers patronize the service of illegal property agents:

-(1) they offer cheaper service
+- They offer cheaper service

-(2) they have lesser commission rates, and
+- They have lesser commission rates, and

 Guarded by professional standards, licensed brokers are often paid by sellers of the real property.
 Thus, they’re less likely to ask for extra charges than fake agents who need to find a way to make money.